beeankha/beeankha.github.io/resume.md

 ## Expertise

 #### _API/Backend Software Developer_
-- Developing and delivering customer-focused enhancements, features, and command-line tools, working mainly in Python but also learning and utilizing other languages as necessary;
+- Developing, testing, and delivering customer-focused enhancements, features, and command-line tools, mostly working with Python but also learning and utilizing other languages (e.g., Rust, C, JavaScript) per the particular needs of the project;
-- Working closely with the technical support and quality assurance (QA) teams to identify and deliver improvements to the CI testing system;
+- Working closely with the technical support and quality assurance (QA) teams to identify and deliver improvements to the CI/CD testing system;
-- Contributing to open source repositories via Git on the command line as well as having familiarity with code submission, review and merging processes;
+- Contributing to open source repositories via Git as well as having familiarity with code submission, review, and merging processes while adhering to Agile methodologies and practices;
-- Curating and updating Critical Vulnerabilities and Exposures (CVEs) as necessary;
-- Writing blog posts and technical documentation to showcase and explain recently implemented software features as well as instructing hands-on labs and classes;
-- Triaging and troubleshooting customer-reported issues, guiding in-house bug reproduction, determining root causes, describing issues in detail to teammates as well as customers and developing software changes to resolve issues;
+- Troubleshooting customer-reported issues, guiding in-house bug reproduction, determining root causes, describing problems in detail to teammates as well as customers, and pushing fixes to resolve issues;
-- Working within an agile methodology for  features, upgrades and bug fixes while adhering to a product release deadline.

-#### _Technical Enablement and Support_
-- Proficient in technical aspects of the Ansible product family and able to deliver enablement to internal Red Hat technical staff;
-- Guiding business partners through custom Python module creation, testing and submission processes for integration into Ansible Core as well as Ansible Galaxy;
+- Curating and updating Critical Vulnerabilities and Exposures (CVEs);
-- Producing technically-focused content in the form of webinars, videos, [blog posts](https://www.ansible.com/blog/author/bianca-henderson) and [reference architecture/code](https://github.com/Ansible-Getting-Started) for use in sales and technical enablement within the company and for the public at large;
+- Producing technically-focused content in the form of webinars, [tutorials](https://us.pycon.org/2023/schedule/presentation/94/), [talks](https://youtu.be/OeSv0_HesaU), [videos](https://www.youtube.com/watch?v=VD5TXcbYgR4&t=27s&ab_channel=Conda), [blog posts](https://conda.org/blog/2023-05-31-may-2023-releases) and [reference architecture/code](https://github.com/Ansible-Getting-Started) for use in sales and technical enablement within the company and for the public at large;
-- Leading the Getting Started area at AnsibleFest 2018 as well as introducing new and potential users to the product by presenting the [Ansible Essentials talk](https://www.ansible.com/ansible-essentials-austin);
-- Responding to an incoming queue of requests for technical assistance with installation and configuration of Ansible Tower from customers conducting a Proof of Concept.
+- Writing and presenting enhancement proposals and technical documentation to showcase and explain recently-implemented software features as well as instructing hands-on labs and classes.

 &nbsp;